Top 10 best hybrid cars 2022

 The latest Jazz gets a much better touchscreen than before, plus a rugged new Crosstar trim with a bit of SUV-influenced styling.
 It still has the cinema-style ‘Magic Seats’ in the back and plenty of room, so you’ll find it’s more spacious than the Ford Fiesta or Renault Clio.
 The Jazz still typically appeals to a different buyer than those two cars, but it’s certainly worth a look if you want a roomy, cheap-to-run car.

-The Kia Niro is available in two flavours: a regular hybrid that sees the petrol engine and small electric motor working in concert to propel the car efficiently, and a more expensive plug-in version that offers the possibility of significant electric range.
+The Kia Niro is available in two hybrid flavours: a regular hybrid that sees the petrol engine and small electric motor working in concert to propel the car efficiently; returning 60mpg.
+A more expensive plug-in version offers the possibility of significant electric range, and when combined with the petrol motor, achieves a claimed 200mpg.
+There is also a fully-electric model.

 Improvements in battery tech mean the Yaris can drive on electric power alone up to half the time at low speeds.
 As a result, Toyota claims up to 60mpg, which should help offset its slightly more expensive price compared to rivals.
 You won’t feel short-changed by the car’s refinement or comfort either, as both are impressive.